-In all of the Central Asian countries, as well as in Albania, Azerbaijan, Turkey, among some Roma communities in other parts of South East Europe and in Ukraine, and among ethnic and religious minorities in Armenia and Georgia, this research showed that child marriage for girls typically involves moving to live with the husband's family.12 This often means assuming the lowest position in the family, and taking on a large burden of unpaid domestic (and sometimes agricultural) labour and care responsibilities not just towards the husband, but also towards other family members.
+In all of the Central Asian countries, as well as in Albania, Azerbaijan, Turkey, among some Roma communities in other parts of South East Europe and in Ukraine, and among ethnic and religious marriage, girls are taken out of school and married off quickly, to become, minorities in Armenia and Georgia, this research showed that child marriage for girls typically involves moving to live with the husband's family.12 This often means assuming the lowest position in the family, and taking on a large burden of unpaid domestic (and sometimes agricultural) labour and care responsibilities not just towards the husband, but also towards other family members.
 Child spouses interviewed in Armenia, Kazakhstan, Kyrgyzstan, Serbia, and Turkey all talked of the huge burden of household labour they had to assume, of having to serve other members of the family, and of having their views and voices within the household ignored.
 In some of the cases included in the Kazakhstan, Kosovo, and Serbia fact sheets, the husband's family had paid a bride price, and some of the child spouses interviewed spoke of feeling that they had been 'sold' to their husband's family.
 Child spouses interviewed for the Kazakhstan, Kosovo, Kyrgyz Republic, and Uzbekistan fact sheets spoke of the total lack of control that they had over their own bodies and over sexual contact, further enhancing the climate of exploitation within these relationships.